Jimjomjam/randomsite/README.md

 # Note
-This site is not finished nor done in atleast 10%.
-Why?
-Lazy.
+This site is a fresh project, currently working on it.